Ordinance No. IX of 2010

 Agreements and foreign arbitral awards

-AND, WHEREAS, the National Assembly is not in session and the President is satisfied that circumstances exist which render it necessary to take ithmediate action;
+AND, WHEREAS the National Assembly is not in session and the President is satisfied that circumstances exist which render it necessary to take immediate action;

-NOW, THEREFORE, in exercise of the powers conferred by clause (I) of Article 89’o1 the Constitution cf the Islamic Republic of Pakistan, the President is pleased to make and promulgate the following Ordinance:—
+NOW, THEREFORE, in exercise of the powers conferred by clause (1) of Article 89 of the Constitution of the Islamic Republic of Pakistan, the President is pleased to make and promulgate the following Ordinance:—

 (2) It extends to the whole of Pakistan.

 (3) It shall apply to arbitration agreements made before, on or after the date coming into force of this Ordinance.

 (4) It shall not apply to foreign arbitral awards made before the 14th day of July, 2005, on which Recognition and Enforcement (Arbitration Agreements and Foreign Arbitral Awards) Ordinance, 2005 (VIII of 2005) came into force.

 (5) It shall come into force at once and shall be deemed to have taken effect on and from the 26th November, 2009.